 The resolution follows a European Court of Justice ruling.
-The European Commission should take enforcement actions against Poland, Hungary and Romania, the three E.U. member states where same-sex marriage isn’t legal yet.
+The European Commission should take enforcement actions against Poland, Hungary and Romania, three E.U. member states where same-sex unions aren’t legal yet.

-The resolution on LGBTIQ persons in the E.U. was adopted with 387 votes in favour, 161 against and 123 abstentions.
+The resolution on LGBTIQ persons in the E.U. was adopted with 387 votes in favor, 161 against and 123 abstentions.

 The European Parliament press release mentions it follows a decision of the European Court of Justice on the Coman & Hamilton case.
 It ruled that the term “spouses“, beneficiaries of the Free Movement Directive, the right to move and reside freely in the European Union, also applied to same-sex couples.

-But in 2018, the European Court ruled that a member state couldn’t refuse a right of residence on the ground that the member state law does not recognize marriage between persons of the same sex.
+But in 2018, the European Court ruled that a member state couldn’t refuse a right of residence because the member state law does not recognize marriage between persons of the same sex.
 Romania’s Constitutional Court followed the European Court’s decision.

-To date, Poland, Hungary and Romania are the three member states who didn’t legalize same-sex marriages.
-The parliament considers they breach E.U. values and expect the Commission, the Union’s executive branch, to take action.
+To date, Poland, Hungary and Romania are member states which didn’t legalize same-sex partnerships for the purpose of legal residence.
+The Parliament considers they breach E.U. values and expect the Commission, the Union’s executive branch, to take action.

-According to Adevarul, a Romanian newspaper, 18 members of parliament from Romania opposed the resolution, while 8 voted for it, 6 abstained and 2 were absent.
+According to Adevarul, a Romanian newspaper, 18 members of Parliament from Romania opposed the resolution, while eight voted for it, six abstained and two were absent.

 The resolution also urges member states to accept the adults mentioned in a child’s birth certificate as their legal parents.

-- Same-sex marriages and partnerships should be recognised across the EU, European Parliament, September 2021, Free access
+- Same-sex marriages and partnerships should be recognized across the EU, European Parliament, September 2021, Free access

 - JUDGMENT OF THE COURT (Grand Chamber), InfoCuria, 2018, Free access